rodricios/autocomplete/README.md

     'expands'      -> 1
     'revolvers'    -> 1

 Yeah Chris?
-Oh, 'what does lez freken ten' mean?
+Oh, 'what does *lez freekend*' mean?
 Um, so it means something like: *you probably won't hear or read that word very often.*

 Now what if I asked you to help me find this word I'm looking for?
 And I know this word starts with the letters: 'th'.

+*This*, I know, you can do much faster!

+...

+*5 minutes later!*

+...

-This I know you can do much faster!
-A blazing 5 minutes!
-IYou did have to go through 29157 unique words after all!
+You did have to go through 29157 unique words after all!

     'the'  -> 80030